JackBegay/SIEM-lab/README.md

 ### Tools Used

-- Security Information and Event Management (SIEM) system Splunk Cloud for log ingestion and analysis.
+- Security Information and Event Management (SIEM) platform Splunk Cloud for log ingestion, search, and analysis.

 ## Steps